degenerat3/doorstop/README.md

 Meterpreter reverse https shells have randomly generated certificates, so if the issuer/domain are random charcters then we know the server is not legitimate and could be a reverse https back door.

 #### Usage
+To run DoorStop as a GUI, simply call it with no arguments:
+`python doorstop.py`

-To run the python script, simply call it with the pcap as an argument:
+To run DoorStop as a CLI, run it with the --cli argument:
-`cert_check.py mycapture.pcap`

-or run the script with no arguments and specify the capture with user input:
-`cert_check.py`
+`python doorstop.py --cli`
 `Enter PCAP file to analyze: mycap.pcap`
+or specify input file using the --inp argument
+`python doorstop.py --cli --inp mycap.pcap`

 #### Output
-The output is fairly simple.
+The output of the CLI is fairly simple.
 As the PCAP is analyzed it will display weather it was valid or not.
 If a certificate is flagged as invalid, the packet number will be displayed.
 A list of all flagged packets will also be displayed at the end.
 With this information, an investigator can use a tool such as [wireshark](https://www.wireshark.org/) to take a more in-depth look at the suspicious packets.

 Example:

-    jim@box$ python cert_check.py caps/pizza.pcap
+    user@box$ python cert_check.py caps/pizza.pcap

     Checking caps/pizza.pcap...
     --------------------------------------------